AD-SDL/hudson-liquidhandling/docs/Database.md

 2. TABLENAME    PLATE

-    FUNCTION:   A physical plate of any kind.
+    FUNCTION:   A physical plate of any kind.\n

-    COLUMNS:    * Inc_ID	        A Unique identifier for the plate
+    COLUMNS:    * Inc_ID	        A Unique identifier for the plate\n
                 * Type		    The type of plate:
                                 - assay
                                 - source